soffes/blog/published/2015-07-10-what-color-is-it/what-color-is-it.markdown

 }
 ```

 If it's El Capitan, San Francisco is used.
 Otherwise, Helvetica is used.
 The `weight` parameter is new in 10.11 so the check is necessary.
-Another cool this is numbers are monospace so it doesn't look funny as it ticks.
+Another cool thing is the numbers are monospace so it doesn't look funny as it ticks.

 ```swift
 let fontDescriptor = font.fontDescriptor.fontDescriptorByAddingAttributes([